google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 # Output:
 # <contents of the original shader>

-# Run glsl-reduce
+# Run glsl-reduce, putting the tool's output in the 'reduction_results' directory (created if it does not exist)
 glsl-reduce glsl-reduce-walkthrough/colorgrid_modulo.json ./glsl-reduce-walkthrough/interestingness_test --output reduction_results

 # Output:
 # <lots of messages about the reducer's progress>

-# Confirm that the reduced fragment shader file still reproduces the issue:
+# Confirm that the reduced fragment shader file still reproduces the issue
 python glsl-reduce-walkthrough/fake_compiler.py reduction_results/colorgrid_modulo_reduced_final.frag

 # Output: